-The hypothesis space $\mathcal{H}$ is the space of functions that we allow our algorithm to provide.
-For many algorithms (such as optimization algorithms) it the space the algorithm is allowed to search.
-As we will see, it is often important to choose the hypothesis space as a function of the amount of data available.
+The hypothesis space \mathcal{H} is the space of functions that we allow our algorithm to provide.
+For many algorithms (such as optimization algorithms) it is the space the algorithm is allowed to search.
+As we will see in future classes, it is often important to choose the hypothesis space as a function of the amount of data n available.